Battle of Cable Street: Commemoration

+The Cable Street Mural, painted on St George's Town Hall, Wapping.

+The name 'Battle of Cable Street' became well known, and also the settled name of the day's events, after a BBC documentary, which focussed on the Cable Street sector, was aired in 1970.

 Between 1979 and 1983, a large mural depicting the battle was painted on the side of St George's Town Hall.
 It stands in Cable Street, about 350 metres east of the main barricade that stood by the junction with Christian Street.
 Commissioned soon after the 40th anniversary of the battle, the Cable Street Mural is the collective work of four artists: David Binnington, Paul Butler, Desmond Rochfort, and Ray Walker.

-A red plaque in Dock Street (just south of the Royal Mint Street, Leman Street, Cable Street, Dock Street junction) also commemorates the confrontation.
+A red plaque in Dock Street (just south of the Royal Mint Street, Leman Street, Cable Street, Dock Street crossroads that was the scene of fierce fighting) also commemorates the confrontation.

 Numerous events were planned in East London for the battle's 75th anniversary in October 2011, including music and a march, and the mural was restored.
 In 2016, to mark the battle's 80th anniversary, a march took place from Altab Ali Park to Cable Street, attended by some of those who were originally involved.